hydro-informatics/hydro-informatics.github.io/get-started/install-openfoam.md

 --- Error during Salome launch ---
 ```

 Then look for the missing libraries indicated in the above block with `error while loading shared libraries: libtbb.so.2: cannot open shared object file`.
-In this case `libtbb` is missing, which can be installed with `sudo apt install libtbb-dev`.
+In this case, `libtbb` is missing, which can be installed with `sudo apt install libtbb-dev`.